One-dimensional polymers in random environments: stretching vs. folding: Introduction

-\begin{remark} We could consider a slightly more general setting, adding some slowly varying function in the asymptotic behavior of $\beta_N$ or $h_N$ (or $\bbP(\go_0>t)$, if $\ga<2$).
-We chose to stick to the simpler strictly power-law case, to avoid lengthy notation and more technical calculations.
-It also makes the phase diagram clearer. \end{remark}
+where $\gamma, \zeta\in \bbR$ describe the asymptotic behavior of $\gb_N, h_N$, and $\hat{\beta}>0,\hat{h} \in \bbR$ are two fixed parameters.
+We could consider a slightly more general setting, adding some slowly varying function in the asymptotic behavior of $\beta_N$ or $h_N$: we chose to stick to the simpler strictly power-law case, to avoid lengthy notation and more technical calculations.